StafflinePeoplePlus/peopleplus-components/.changeset/popular-rats-press.md

 'pp-svelte-components': patch
 ---

-The SideBarItem active colour is now set to primary colour.
+The SidebarItem active colour is now set to primary colour.